This user has not added any information to their profile yet.

 Math Materials for 2018-19:

-Three pronged two pocket folder, clear tape, glue sticks, pencils, erasers, tissues, hand sanitizer, dry erase markers, Loose Leaf Paper (wide ruled), earbuds/headphones and a box of tissues
+1 Three pronged two pocket plastic folder, clear tape, glue sticks, pencils, erasers, tissues, hand sanitizer, dry erase markers, Loose Leaf Paper (wide ruled), earbuds/headphones and a roll of paper towels.

 Course of Study: